-- Bodily injury (BI) liability: If you cause an accident with another driver, bodily injury liability coverage will pay for medical expenses related to the other driver’s injuries.
+- Bodily injury (BI) liability: If you cause an accident with another driver, bodily injury liability coverage will help pay for medical expenses related to the other driver’s injuries.
 It may also cover your legal fees if the other driver sues you for their losses.

-- Uninsured/underinsured motorist coverage (UM/UIM): Uninsured and underinsured motorist coverage offers protection in the event that you get into an accident with a driver who is uninsured or does not have enough coverage to pay for your losses.
+- Uninsured/underinsured motorist coverage (UM/UIM): Uninsured and underinsured motorist coverage offers financial protection in the event that you get into an accident with a driver who is uninsured or does not have enough coverage to pay for your losses.

 Minimum car insurance requirements in each state

 Before deciding to carry minimum coverage car insurance to satisfy your state’s insurance requirements, it is a good idea to review the minimum requirements in your state.
 Also, remember that you can always purchase more coverage than what is required if you want additional financial protection.
 It is a good idea to consider getting quotes for multiple coverage levels before choosing the least amount of car insurance coverage available in your state to save on auto insurance premiums.

 The table below includes the minimum car insurance requirements in all 50 states and Washington D.C.